DavidLozzi/lew-llm-cli/README.md

 * Only works in iTerm2, doesn't work in VSCode terminal or other terminals where iTerm2 isn't in use.
 * Will not work when SSH'd into another server.
+* If a command run by lew is prompting for user input, you will not see it.
+Cancel the job and run the command manually.

 ### TODO